PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-The `result` variable has to have a type of `int`.
-C doesn't automatically figure out that the `result` variable should be an `int` (it could figure it out since the `add` function returns an `int`, and most programming languages do this).
+The `result` variable has to have a type of `int` as well.
+C doesn't automatically figure out that the `result` variable should be an `int`

+(it could figure it out since the `add` function returns an `int`, but the makers of C wanted to make it more *clear* as to what excaclty a variable is)

 This code still won't run though!